Gretchen

-Gretchen (/de/, /ˈɡrɛtʃən/ GRETCH-ən; literal translation: "Little Grete" or "Little Greta") is a female given name of German origin that, stand-alone, is most prevalent in the United States.
+Gretchen (/de/, /ˈɡrɛtʃən/ GRETCH-ən; literal translation: "Little Grete" or "Little Greta") is a female given name of German origin that is most prevalent in the United States.

 Its popularity increased because a major character in Goethe's Faust (1808) has this name.
 In German, the Gretchenfrage ("question by Gretchen"), derived from Faust, is an idiom for a direct question that aims at the core of a problem and that should reveal the intentions and mindset of the questioned.
-The question is usually inconvenient to the questioned since he or she shall confess to something crucial he or she was intentionally or unintentionally vague about before.
+The question is usually inconvenient to the questioned since they shall confess to something crucial they were intentionally or unintentionally vague about before.

 In German-speaking countries, Gretchen is not frequent as a stand-alone given name, but as a colloquial diminutive or pet name of Grete (Greta), which itself is a short form of Margarete (Margaret).